 If Input is specified in the form of valid JSON, then the matched event is overridden with this constant.

-If InputPath is specified in the form of JSONPath (for example, $.detail
+If InputPath is specified in the form of JSONPath (for example, $.detail), then only the part

 of the event specified in the path is passed to the target (for example, only the detail part of the event is